BartyzalRadek/Multi-label-Inception-net/README.md

 ### Usage

+#### Update
+This version has been update to solve possible problems with calculating evaluation accuracies.

+Usage change:
+Put all the training images in one folder and create a file `labels.txt` inside project root containing all the possible labels.

 #### Prepare training images
 1. Create a directory for each label inside the `images` folder.
-3. Take each of your training images and put them in folders corresponding to their respective categories.
-For example: image `car.jpg` is in two categories {`car`, `accident`} therefore it is going to be located in `images/car` and `images/accident` folders.
+2. Put all the training images into **one** folder inside `images` directory.

 #### Prepare labels for each training image
-We need to prepare files with correct labels for each image.
+1. We need to prepare files with correct labels for each image.
 Name the files `<image_file_name.jpg>.txt` = if you have an image `car.jpg` the accompanying file will be `car.jpg.txt`.

 Put each true label on a new line inside the file, nothing else.